 Parents and carers have a legal duty to make sure that their children receive full-time education.
 School attendance is vital in a child's educational and social development.

-By truanting or by being absent from school without reasonable justification, your child:
+Truancy, or by being absent from school without reasonable justification, means your child:

 - misses out on valuable teaching

 - runs the risk of becoming a victim of crime or getting involved in crime